yorukot/fullstack-docker-project/README.md

 # Project: Dockerizing a fullstack app (frontend+backend) with Postgres, Redis and Nginx

 This project was basically from solutions to exercise of course https://devopswithdocker.com/.
-A frontend app which built on React, which accept request on port 5000.
-A backend app built on Go language, which accepts connections on port 8080.
+A frontend app which built on React, which accept request on port 9210.
+A backend app built on Go language, which accepts connections on port 9211.
 A SQL database server 'postgresql' and in-memory database 'redis' is connected to the backend server.
-Nginx will function as a reverse proxy.
+Nginx will function as a reverse proxy on port 9212.
 The requests arriving at anything other than /api will be redirected to frontend container and /api will get redirected to backend container.
-At the end the frontend is accessible simply by going to http://localhost.
+At the end the frontend is accessible simply by going to http://localhost:9212.
 See the project diagram for understanding the app architecture.

 ## Steps for Running